Rivian: Beginnings (2009)

 Rivian's first car model was intended to be a sports car.
 This vehicle, dubbed the R1, was prototyped as a mid-engine hybrid coupe for the U.S. market, designed by Peter Stevens.
 However, it was shelved in late 2011 as Rivian looked to restart its business in an effort to have a larger impact on the automotive industry.

 Rivian received a large investment and grew significantly in 2015, opening research facilities in Michigan and the San Francisco Bay Area.
 Shortly thereafter, Rivian began working exclusively on electric autonomous vehicles, in an attempt to build a network of related products.
 It also began gearing its prototypes toward the "ride-sharing and driverless car markets."

 Setting up production (2016)

 By September 2016, Rivian was negotiating to buy a manufacturing plant formerly owned by Mitsubishi Motors in Normal, Illinois.
-In January 2017, Rivian acquired the plant and its manufacturing contents for $16 million, with the plant to become Rivian's primary North American manufacturing facility.
+In January 2017, Rivian acquired the plant and its manufacturing machinery for $16 million, with the plant to become Rivian's primary North American manufacturing facility.
 Rivian's acquisition of a near production-ready facility instead of building a new factory has been likened to Tesla's acquisition of the NUMMI plant in California.